 In fact, there are so many novels set in France, that you could fill a whole library.

-It may be overwhelming to start looking for French novels, but don’t fret, because I’ve got the best list of books set in France to help you narrow down your search.
+It may be overwhelming to find French novels to add to your reading list, but don’t fret, because I’ve got the best list of books set in France for you here, so you can narrow down your search.

-So, when you’re ready, let’s explore the fiction and non-fiction novels set in Franch so you can take your imagination wandering through Le Grande Paris.
+So, when you’re ready, let’s explore the best of fiction and non-fiction novels set in France so you can take your imagination wandering through Le Grande Paris.

 Non-Fiction Books Set in France